fyears/electron-python-example/README.md

 ### Can I use other programming languages besides Python?

 Sure.
-The solution described here can also be applied to any other programming langauges besides Python.
+The solution described here can also be applied to any other programming languages besides Python.
 Except that, if you want to use Electron as GUI of C/C++ applications, I strongly recommend using Node.js native C/C++ communication mechanism instead of using IPC.
-Moreover, if you have Java, C# application, using `Swing` or `WPF` are much more mature choice.
+Moreover, if you have Java, C# application, using `Swing` or `WPF` are much more mature choices.

 But, unfortunately, Electron is not for mobile applications and it makes little sense even if possible.
-Please use native GUI in those platforms.
+Please use native GUI on those platforms.

 ## conclusion and further thinkings

 It's still a promising solution.
-For drawing interface, we want to use some markup language for declative UI.
-HTML happens to be one of the best choices, and its companion JS and CSS happen to have one of the most optimized renderers: web browser.
+For drawing interface, we want to use some markup language for declarative UI.
+HTML happens to be one of the best choices, and its companions JS and CSS happen to have one of the most optimized renderers: the web browser.
 That's why I am (so) interested in using web technologies for GUI when possible.
-A few years before the web browsers were not powerful enough, but the story is different now.
+A few years before the web browsers were not powerful enough, but the story is kind of different now.

-I believe my updated post is valuable.
+I hope this post is helpful to you.